WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

 ### 2.2.3 View and User Interface Design

-Briefly explain the role of the view. **Explain how you plan to build the user interfaces** and mention the frameworks/libraries you plan to use (e.g., Bootstrap).

 The view subsystem provides the user interface element of the application.
 It will render data from the model into a form suitable for each specific user interface.
 Our view subsystem will include Bootstap framework to support the User interface design of the view templates.

-Provide a list of the page templates you plan to create (or you already created).
-Briefly describe the information that will be displayed on those pages and the forms that will be rendered (i.e., explain the input and output for each page).
-Make sure to mention which use-cases in your “Requirements Specification” document will utilize these interfaces for user interaction.
-You can supplement your description with UI sketches or screenshots.

 * Base - Used for applying common html or bootstrap design to each web page, no form rendered.
 This template also includes the navigation bar, which has links and buttons used for navigating the application and authenticating users.